PEZ/js2clj2js/README.md

 In other situations bringing in dependencies such as the **js-interop** library aren't worth it.
 Reading `(some-> event .-target .-value)` is very clear.

 Anyway, when the performance hit is noticeable by the user, and the transformation is just a tiny bit involved, **js-interop** is your friend.
 It lets you keep much of your ergonomics while delivering performance to the user.
 Especially if **js-mode** leaves the experimental stage.

+## Update: cljs-bean

+On X, [Martin Klepsch made me aware](https://twitter.com/martinklepsch/status/1770384388565397941) of yet another option: [cljs-bean](https://github.com/mfikes/cljs-bean).
+From my quickest read, amongst other things, it seems to offer more performant conversions, which may push the point where you want to trade Clojure convenience for performance significantly.

+I'll update the project to include a **cljs-bean** button.
+Or maybe you want to do that update?
+PR welcome!